jc-juarez/dynamocharlotte/README.md

 ''')
 ```

 In order to access them at their exact positions, we can use their indices by using **'[index]'**.
-As this is not a declaration but rather an expression, this must be inside the Main Section:
+As this is not a declaration but rather an expression, this must be inside the Main Section.
+Their assignment follows the same model; we use their indices and assign an expression in the same way as Traditional Variables:

 ```python
 import dynamocharlotte as dc